• Skip to primary navigation

 Whether you choose to use anise seed or extract largely depends on your personal preferences and the recipe you're making.

-Both options bring their own unique flavor profile to any dish or drink they’re added to, creating an enjoyable culinary experience for those who love licorice flavor.
+Both options bring their own unique flavor to any dish or drink they're added to, creating an enjoyable cooking experience for those who love licorice flavor.

 In addition to its use in baking and cooking applications, anise has been linked with several health benefits, including aiding digestion, reducing inflammation and improving brain function.

-Its widespread use throughout history shows its versatility beyond culinary uses and highlights its value as both a versatile ingredient and natural remedy for various ailments.
+Its widespread use throughout history shows its versatility beyond culinary uses and shows its value as both a flexible ingredient and natural remedy for various ailments.

 How to Substitute Anise Seed for Anise Extract and Vice Versa?

-Found in various recipes for baked goods and more, Anise seed and extract are similar ingredients that can be substituted for each other in many cases.
+Found in various recipes for baked goods and more, Anise seed and extract are similar ingredients that can be substituted for each other in many cases - similar swap guidance is covered in amaretto vs almond extract substitution notes.

 Below is a guide on how to use one in place of the other.